USDA-SCINet/scinet-site/sn_collections/_events/2025-06-11-Snakemake.md

 * **rule create_test_rf_dataset**
     This rule will download the "Cars" dataset using R. From that dataset, it will make a table of response variables that includes `mpg` as numeric values and `good_mileage` as a categorical variable.
 The predictor and response tables are saved to the `data/unit_test` directory.
 * **rule rf_test_dataset:**
     Reads in the response columns one at a time to the random forest.
-The random forest makes a PDF graphic, saved to `output/unit_test/graphics` and a table of the scikit-learn scores (r squared for `mgp` and accuracy for `good_mileage`) in `output/unit_test/tables`.
+The random forest makes a PDF graphic, saved to `output/unit_test/graphics` and a table of the scikit-learn scores (r squared for `mpg` and accuracy for `good_mileage`) in `output/unit_test/tables`.
 * **rule aggregate_rf_tables_test_data:**
     This rule tells Snakemake to look for the later output and then aggregates all the scores into a single file.
 This rule makes use of the `expand()` helper function, see https://snakemake.readthedocs.io/en/stable/snakefiles/rules.html#helpers-for-defining-rules to see all the helper functions.
     In this case, `expand()` creates a list of file paths for each of the *response_cols* wildcards, see [Our wildcards](#our-wildcards) for a bit more about wildcards.